-- With the constraint of time our aim is still to realise the full “value” of getting on time to the office.
+- With the constraint of time, our aim is still to realize the full “value” of getting on time to the office.
 In the process of minimizing the activities, we removed many of them in each step and left the process very thin and lean but still end-to-end.

-- Since we have a constraint of time, as we eventually want to be fast which means minimize the time to reach value. in many cases we will go too deep in a single step and not realise the full end-to-end value. in this exercise we demonstrate how it should be done across the map and how in every increment we build we have the full end-to-end.
+- Since we have a time constraint, we eventually want to be fast, which means minimizing the time to reach value. in many cases, we will go too deep in a single step and not realize the full end-to-end value. in this exercise, we demonstrate how it should be done across the map and how in every increment we build we have the full end-to-end.

 - We don’t invest equally in each step – in some steps we left only one activity and in some we left more, depending on the step.
-Some steps where even entirely removed.
+Some steps were even entirely removed.